maneo/streets-editor/README.md

 A web application for creating and editing street dictionaries from historical city maps using AI-powered extraction.

+## Basic workflow

+- Upload historical city map, use builtin ai features to extract streets/square/alleys names
+- Edit and add new streets names
+- Add name variants and misspellings
+- Export data in json, to use in your application

+## Advanced workflow

+Street names are changing over the course of decades.
+This app allows you to create street names dictionaries for time periods / decades.
+You can upload several historical city plans and prepare street names dictionaries for them.
+Several dictionaries can be also mapped to default dictionary ex. modern street names.
+When default dictionary is defined you can map streets from any other dictionary to default street.

+Default dictionaries have additional metadata, you can assign (or automaticaly enrich) geolocation, links and text to it.

+In other words, advanced workflow can look as follows:
+- upload city plan for Poznań from 1938 (decade 1930 - 1939)
+- extract streets using AI, correct errors manually
+- upload list of modern Poznań streets names in form of csv file: city, prefix, street name, district
+- mark modern streets as default dictionary
+- enrich modern streets data with geolocation (one after another in web ui, or all at once in cli interface)
+- assign links and additional information to most interesting street names
+- map streets from 1930 - 1939 to modern names (one after another in web ui, or all at once in cli interface)
+- export both dictionaries for further use in Named Character Recognition engine or any other usecase.

 ## Features

 - Upload historical city map scans (JPG/PNG, up to 50 MB) or Text file with list of streets